jrandj/aws-security-specialty/README.md

     * Multiple public keys can be attached to an EC2 instance.
 You can add roles to existing E2 instances.

     * Deleting a key pair in the console will not delete it from the instance or the instances metadata.
-If you lose a key pair (public or private), simply take a snapshot of the EC2 instance and then deploy it as a new instance.
+If you lose a key pair (public or private), simply take a snapshot of the EC2 instance, and then deploy it as a new instance.
 This will APPEND a new public key to `/home/ec2-users/.ssh/authorized_keys`.
 You can then go into that file and delete the outdated public keys.

     * You cannot use KMS with SSH for EC2 as you cannot export keys from KMS.
 You can do this with CloudHSM because you can export keys from CloudHSM.